Algebraic integers with conjugates in a prescribed distribution

-\begin{proof}[Proof of Theorem \ref{thm:squarefree}] If $\Sigma'$ contains $\Sigma$, we see that the $n$-norm of a polynomial with respect to $(\mu, \Sigma)$ is at most the $n$-norm with respect to $(\mu, \Sigma')$.
+We can now prove Theorem \ref{thm:squarefree}. \begin{proof}[Proof of Theorem \ref{thm:squarefree}] If $\Sigma'$ contains $\Sigma$, we see that the $n$-norm of a polynomial with respect to $(\mu, \Sigma)$ is at most the $n$-norm with respect to $(\mu, \Sigma')$.
 So it suffices to prove the theorem in the case where $\Sigma$ is a closed interval.